-<accoun></accoun> accounting info (UAB).
-If Reso system, the information is trailing comma) systems only.)
-Assigned certain rmation from a user's accounting block urce Accounting is not running on the fields of <accoun> are null.
-The in the following format (note the : ionid,accountnumber,CPU,DIR,QIO,TAS,activetasks,</accoun> username The first 14(10) characters of the user name (as it appears in the system account file) followed by the first initial. sessionid The 3-letter session-ID code followed by the unique login number. accountnumber The user's account number as it appears in the system account file.
+<ACCOUN> (RSX-llM-PLUS systems only.)
+Assigned certain accounting information from a user's accounting block (UAB).
+If Resource Accounting is not running on the system, the fields of <ACCOUN> are null.
+The information is in the following format (note the trailing comma):

+username, sessionid, accountnumber, CPU, DIR, QIO, TAS, activetasks, username The first 14(10) characters of the user name (as it appears in the system account file) followed by the first initial. sessionid The 3-letter session-ID code followed by the unique login number. accountnumber The user's account number as it appears in the system account file.
 CPU The number of CPU ticks used since login.
 DIR The number of system directives issued since login.
-QIO The number of QIO directives issued since login.
+QIQ The number of QIO directives issued since login.
 TAS The number of tasks run since login. activetasks The current number of the user's active tasks.

-The individual fields can be isolated with the .PARSE directive: .PARSE <ACCOUN> "," NAME SID ACNT CPU DIR QIO TAS ACT JUNK Note that since double-precision arithmetic is not available in Indirect, the numeric <ACCOUN> parameters cannot be converted to numeric form and manipulated in arithmetic expressions.
+The individual fields can be isolated with the .PARSE directive:

+.PARSE <ACCOUN> "," NAME SID ACNT CPU DIR QIO TAS ACT JUNK

+Note that since double-precision arithmetic is not available in Indirect, the numeric <ACCOUN> parameters cannot be converted to numeric form and manipulated in arithmetic expressions.